Do You Need to Have Insurance to Register a Car in Florida?

 Penalties for Driving Without Insurance in Florida

-If you’re caught driving without insurance in Florida, you could face a suspended license or registration plus a reinstatement fee of up to $500.
-If you’ve let your insurance lapse for whatever reason, learn how to reinstate your auto insurance with affordable Florida auto insurance.
+If you’re caught driving without insurance in Florida, you could face a suspended license for up to three years or registration plus a reinstatement fee of up to $500.
+If you’ve let your insurance lapse for whatever reason, you can reinstate your auto insurance with affordable Florida auto insurance.

 Recap

 Now you know everything there is to know about registering a car in Florida, which, again, requires auto insurance.
-Heading to the West Coast next?
-Learn whether you need insurance to register a car in California.
-To avoid license suspensions or worse, it’s best to follow the letter of the law.
+To avoid license suspensions or worse, it’s best to follow the letter of the law with the best car insurance in Florida.

 Citations